Saoa35/photo_gallery/README.md

 Photo gallery website.
-You can select a photo and open it in a modal window in a larger size.
+You can select a photo and open it in a modal window in a larger size, also implemented searching and sorting by resort names.
 Stack: HTML, SCSS, ReactJS, React Hooks, Pagination

 ![bhr_1](https://user-images.githubusercontent.com/78507597/208294852-bbcc7e4b-caaf-43f5-ac06-f10c32584584.png)